 We’re not saying CBT will solve all your financial stresses surrounding COVID-19, but it can certainly adjust how you think about this concern.
 It can stop it from growing to become a serious problem which can affect your mental health.
 Not to mention you can utilise all coping strategies learned in CBT throughout the rest of your life, whatever issues may arise.

-You don’t need to have a mental illness to benefit from CBT therapy.
+You don’t need to have Covid anxiety to benefit from CBT therapy.

 But, if you do struggle with an existing mental health issue, it’s paramount you seek the help you need to avoid a relapse and continue moving forward.

-According to an ONS survey, 1 in 5 people now suffer with depression compared to 1 in 10 last year.
-We cannot ignore these figures, the effect that Coronavirus has on mental health is staggering, and is likely to have a prolonged effect.
+According to an ONS survey, 1 in 5 people now suffers from depression compared to 1 in 10 last year.
+We cannot ignore these figures, the effect that Coronavirus has on mental health is staggering and is likely to have a prolonged effect.
 But if you seek the right help, you can face your concerns head-on, work through therapy tailored to your needs and come out the other side.

-CBT therapy is evidence-based and is the psychological treatment of choice for anxiety and depression, and a range of other emotional and psychological disorders.
+CBT therapy is evidence-based and is the psychological treatment of choice for anxiety and covid concerns in the workplace, as well as a range of other emotional and psychological disorders.
 Our CBT therapists are all accredited with the BABCP, meaning you get the highest possible standard of therapy.
 It’s the single point that raises us above any other CBT service in the UK.